Heather/gentoo-gnome/README.md

  - GNOME `3.23.92`
  - cinnamon `3.2.8`
  - Plank/Wingpanel/Gala from Pantheon `live` ebuilds
+ - experimental plank-shell stuff

 Known problems
 --------------

  - mutter will possibly fail without wayland support
  - wacom is not really optional for now
+ - as for me it seems like gnome-shell leaks a bit, needs more testing
+ - on one (from three) setup first time gnome-session always crashes but then works stable, needs debugging

 Information
 -----------